TORRENTS Art in Transit 23/24

 A partnership between the Washington Metropolitan Area Transit Authority, CulturalDC, and Good Black Art

-This exhibition is part of TORRENTS: New Links to Black Futures
+This exhibition is part of Torrents: New Links to Black Futures

 Curatorial Statement by Phillip Collins, Founder of Good Black Art